kazkianoush/OrbitSimulator/README.md

 5. after you have selected and submitted a planet and a shuttle, you will be prompted with a pop up asking if you would like to save this file or not.
 This is up to you.
 6. after that, you will see a pop up window telling you to wait while the application loads.This is where my image is.
 7. then you will see a tiny square and a big circle in the middle of the screen, you can control the square by using the direction keys, the gravity function is still a work in progress unfortunately, but right now if you approach the planet from some angles, it looks like it is kind of bouncing around parts of the planet.

+## PHASE 4: TASK2

+- removed planet: Generic3 from planetList
+- added a planet: newPlanet to the planetList
+- removed shuttle: SaturnIII from shuttleList